NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ### Relief air handling

 The relief air handling is similar to exhaust air handling.
 The logic is the same.
-The difference is that relief air handling is based a system, while exhaust air handling occurs in a controlled zone.
+The difference is that relief air handling is based on a system, while exhaust air handling occurs in a controlled zone.

 ## Testing/Validation/Data Sources ##